Minnesota Department of Administration: General services

 Separately, the Department of Administration functions as the general services administrator to Minnesota's executive branch.
 In this capacity, Admin administers worker's compensation to state employees, publishes the Minnesota State Register, enforces data practices compliance across state government, and procures goods and services for state agencies, other than the University of Minnesota system which has institutional purchasing autonomy.
 Moreover, the department coordinates strategic planning in the state executive branch, evaluates the efficiency and effectiveness of state agency operations, and recommends executive branch reorganizations to the governor.
 State agencies rely on Admin for these and other basic line services in order to fulfill their statutory program responsibilities.

 Other responsibilities

-Among other miscellaneous responsibilities, the department houses the Minnesota State Demographic Center and Office of the State Archaeologist.
+Among other miscellaneous responsibilities, the department houses the Minnesota State Demographic Center, the Office of the State Archaeologist, and the Minnesota State Historic Preservation Office.
 Likewise, Admin provides administrative support services to several attached state agencies, including the Capitol Area Architectural and Planning Board, the Executive Council, the Governor's Council on Developmental Disabilities, and the State Board of Investment.